Matrixyre/Mayhm_V0/README.md

 ## BOM
 ### For the Y axis
-8x M3x8 SHCS or BHCS - These replace the 8x M2x6 FHCS in the stock BOM
+8x M3x8 SHCS or BHCS - These replace the 8x M2x6 FHCS in the stock BOM.
-Other than that the BOM is identical
+Other than that the BOM is identical.

 ### For the Z Axis
-8x M3x8 SHCS or BHCS - These replace the 8x M2x8 SHCS in the stock BOM
+8x M3x8 SHCS or BHCS - These replace the 8x M2x8 SHCS in the stock BOM.
-Other than that the BOM is identical
+Other than that the BOM is identical.

 ### For the toolhead

+### For the Tulip Tensioners
+> I literally just widened and shallowed the screw holes to fit a 3Gx8mm screw.